 This permanent exhibition about the history—and the future—of citizen science is housed in the Eleanor and Jerome Navarra Special Collections Gallery, which was opened to the public in summer 2016 after the Museum transformed a space that was once back-of-house into an exhibition space open to all.
-In late September/early October 2018, new elements will be added to the main floor in order to retire some of the historical books for conversation reasons, and the mezzanine will feature new elements as well.
+In late September 2018, new elements were added in order to retire some of the historical books for conversation reasons, ensuring there's something new to see on each visit.

 Extraordinary Ideas from Ordinary People: A History of Citizen Science highlights naturalists—both past and present—and the impact their work and observations has had on science as we know it today.
 Rare books, art, photographs, and historical documents from our Research Library’s 56,000-volume collection are displayed alongside plant and animal specimens and brought to life through touchable objects and multimedia experiences that allow deeper access to the works on display.
 The overarching theme of Extraordinary Ideas is a simple one: you do not need to be a scientist to participate in science.

 Some of the locally-known citizen scientists featured in the exhibition are Laurence Klauber, Joe Sefton, Charles Orcutt, Laurence Huey, and Ethel Bailey Higgins.
 They dedicated their life’s work to documenting their observations on an array of species in San Diego County.